Queen Charlotte's Ball

 The Queen Charlotte's Ball is an annual British debutante ball.
 The ball was founded in 1780 by George III as a birthday celebration in honour of his wife, Charlotte of Mecklenburg-Strelitz, for whom the ball is named.
 The Queen Charlotte's Ball originally served as a fundraiser for the Queen Charlotte's and Chelsea Hospital.
 The annual ball continued after Queen Charlotte's death in 1818, but was criticised by the British royal family in the 1950s and 1960s and folded in 1976.

 It was revived in the 21st century by Jennie Hallam-Peel, a former debutante, who shifted its focus from entering high society to teaching business skills, networking, and etiquette, and fundraising for charities.
-Debutantes being presented curtsey to a large birthday cake in honour of Queen Charlotte.
+Debutantes being presented curtsey to a large birthday cake in honour of the ball's origin as a birthday celebration.